work-ed-cyber/Linux-Distributions-For-Ethical-Hacking/README.md

 -->

 <h2>Lesson Prerequisites</h2>
 <p1> Any topical or subject matter to prepare for the lesson.
-In Advanced Cyber Lessons, previous Lessons can be referenced..
+In Advanced Cyber Lessons, previous Lessons can be referenced.

  </p1>
 <br>